 Dave Dunckley continued: “Whilst 2020 has not been without its unique challenges, I’m immensely proud of how our people have adapted to the ever-changing environment and pleased that the investments we’ve maintained in our people and technology allowed us to continue providing high levels of service to our clients throughout the year.
 Our overriding strategy in coping with the pandemic was, and remains, to protect our people, our clients, our firm and our communities; and our trading performance throughout 2020 is testament to the agility of our people in delivering this.
 Whilst some difficult decisions were taken early in the pandemic, such as not to make use of the Government’s Furlough scheme and asking some of our people to reduce their contractual hours and pay over the early summer months, we are proud that our better-than-expected performance has allowed us to repay those individuals in full and maintain investments in our processes, technologies and people that enable us to enter 2021 on a strong footing and competitive position to further support our clients.”

 Throughout the year, Grant Thornton welcomed 13 new partners to the partnership and over 300 graduates and school leavers joined the firm in the past six months.
 The firm’s 2020 Annual Report, with audited financial statements, will be published in the coming months.
-For further information on how the firm is supporting its clients throughout the pandemic, please follow this link.
+For further information on how the firm is supporting its clients throughout the pandemic, please follow .